1414C/jiffy/README.md

 ![alt text](/md_images/app_layout/AppLayout_controllers.jpeg "Application controllers folder content")
 <br/>
-The appobj folder contains the generated application's controllers.
 A controller is created for each entity that has been declared in the model files, as well as a static controller that is used to handle the application's users.

 Controllers act as a bridge between an entity's routes and its model layer.
 Each entity mux route is assigned a method in their respective controller based on the intent of that route.
 For example, to create a new new Library entity the following POST could be made: